-

 Use the ‘final’ everywhere!

-The use of the keyword ‘final’ should be the rule/best practice and the default behavior: Let’s see why: prevents accidental modifications In the case of ‘simple’ types (primitives, wrappers), this is easy because we can prevent value changes.
+The use of the keyword ‘final’ should be the rule/best practice and the default behavior: Let’s see why: In the case of ‘simple’ types (primitives, wrappers), this is easy because we can prevent value changes.
 In the case of objects, we can prevent reference changes, but not to the object content.
-Better…
+Better than nothing.
+In…

 -